 - Putting your CTA into a box helps it to stand out from the rest of your copy

-Send Days and Times
+Send days and times

 Email open times have become more sporadic due to many people accessing their emails on different devices at different hours of the day.
 This means there’s no longer a solid answer for when you should send your email marketing campaigns to get the most opens and clicks.
 One time does not fit all, and your send time will depend on your industry and your target audience.

 Despite the uncertainty, timing should still be a consideration in order to get the most out of your emails.
-Ideally, you want your emails to arrive in your recipients’ inbox at a time when they are accessing their smartphone or are sat at their desktop.
-You will also benefit from sending at a time when your competition are quietest so that you can rise above the rest, and stand out from the crowd.
+Ideally, you want your emails to arrive in your recipients’ inbox at a time when they are accessing their smartphone or are sitting at their desktop.
+You will also benefit from sending at a time when your competition is quietest so that you can rise above the rest, and stand out from the crowd.

 Here’s a basic guide on generic email send times that may or may not work for your business.